 sudo launchctl list | grep sentinelone

-Linux Deployment (RPM/DEB or Script)
+Linux Deployment

 Option 1: Installer Deployment (RPM/DEB)

-Download the Linux package (RPM or DEB).
+Verify the Linux package (RPM or DEB) is successfully downloaded

 Open Terminal and install: